ficsean/Quest/README.md

 - As a user, I want to create new tasks with a title, description, and due date So that I can organize and track my tasks efficiently.
-- - add delete

-2. ~~User Story: Setting Task Priorities (Update-Delete)~~
+2. User Story: Searching Tasks (Searching)

-- ~~As a user, I want to assign priority levels (e.g., Low, Medium, High) to tasks So that I can focus on the most important tasks first.~~
+- As a user, I want to search my tasks
-   - - implement a search feature
+So that I can find and read my tasks as fast as possible.

 3. User Story: Organizing Tasks into Categories (Sorting)